cylc/cylc-doc/src/user-guide/writing-suites.rst

 At suite start-up inter-cycle triggers refer to a previous cycle point that does not exist.
-This does not cause the dependent task to wait indefinitely, however, because cylc ignores triggers that reach back beyond the initial cycle point.
+This does not cause the dependent task to wait indefinitely, however, because Cylc ignores triggers that reach back beyond the initial cycle point.
 That said, the presence of an inter-cycle trigger does normally imply that something special has to happen at start-up.
 If a model depends on its own previous instance for restart files, for instance, then an initial set of restart files has to be generated somehow or the first model task will presumably fail with missing input files.
-There are several ways to handle this in cylc using different kinds of one-off (non-cycling) tasks that run at suite start-up.
+There are several ways to handle this in Cylc using different kinds of one-off (non-cycling) tasks that run at suite start-up.